 First of all, each of these five top green hospitals shares LEED certification in common.
 LEED certification is an important aspect of a green reputation in America.
 Each of the five facilities highlighted in this article is all certified to some degree, many with Gold status.
 This is a proud bragging right for all involved, with many enjoying additional accolades.

 In addition to this, they won an Energy Star Partner of the Year award in 2014 and 2015.
 Helen DeVos Children’s Hospital is the only Michigan hospital with a Gold certification.
-In fact, there are one of only two dedicated US children’s hospitals with this certification.
+In fact, there are of only two dedicated US children’s hospitals with this certification.

 The Use Of Recycled Materials And Recycling Programs In The US Hospitals